Story at a glance:

 - HMTX Industries’ new world headquarters is set to be Connecticut’s greenest building.

-- HMTX is partnering with McLennan Design on the 24,000-square-foot project.
+- HMTX partnered with McLennan Design on the 24,000-square-foot project.

 - The project emphasizes biophilic design and art, with clear views to nature, murals, and more.